schibsted/slack-calendar-topic/README.md

 #### AWS Lambda

-It's a particularly good fit for Lambda, and a simple deployment script is included in `deploy.sh`.
+It's a particularly good fit for Lambda with a scheduled CloudWatch trigger, and a simple deployment script is included in `deploy.sh`.
 Run it like so:

 ```bash
 $ AWS_LAMBDA_NAME=slack-calendar-topic ./deploy.sh
 ```